Developertech/EnSyncPortal/README.md

 This is the initial scaffolding with a few pieces that are not yet implemented.
 Soon this project will include an Angular UI that calls the API powered by Entity Framework.

 # Coming up
-Angular integration into the project with API powered from Entity Framework.
+Angular integration into the project with API powered from Entity Framework. **Done** Implement CRUD features
+Refactor UI code